Learning Decision-Focused Uncertainty Sets in Robust Optimization: Linear transformation to cone programs in standard form

+where $r \in \reals^{\bar{m}}$ is the dual variable.
+Assumption~\ref{ass:unique} ensures the uniqueness of the optimal primal-dual solution pair, which is needed to characterize the mapping $z(\theta,x)$ in Appendix~\ref{appx:subdiff}.

-where $x \in \reals^{\bar{n}}$ is the primal variable, $s \in \reals^{\bar{m}}$ is a slack variable, and the set $\mathcal{K} \subseteq \reals^{\bar{m}}$ is a nonempty, closed, convex cone with dual cone $\mathcal{K}^\star \subseteq \reals^{\bar{m}}$.
-So long as the constituent functions $g_l$ of the constraint $g$ from the robust problem~\eqref{eq:robust_prob} are concave in the uncertain parameters, and that these functions satisfy the \emph{(disciplined parametrized program) DPP} rules proposed by~\cite{cvxpylayers2019}, the cone program's data $(G,h,c)$ can be expressed as a linear function (\ie, tensor product) of the parameters~$\theta$ and $y$~\citep[Lemma 1]{cvxpylayers2019}.
-The DPP rules depend on well-known composition theorems for convex functions, and ensure that every function in the program is convex in the decision variables, or affine if representing equalities.
+We also require the following property: so long as the constituent functions $g_l$ of the constraint $g$ from the robust problem~\eqref{eq:robust_prob} are concave in the uncertain parameters, and that these functions satisfy the {\it (disciplined parametrized program) DPP} rules proposed by~\cite{cvxpylayers2019}, the cone program's data $(G,h,c)$ can be expressed as a linear function (\ie, tensor product) of the parameters~$\theta$ and $x$~\citep[Lemma 1]{cvxpylayers2019}.
+The DPP rules depend on well-known composition theorems for convex functions, and ensure that every function in the program is convex in the decision variables, or affine if representing equalities~\citep{diffcp2019,path-diff}.